Qawaz/compose-code-editor/README.md

 **Compose Code Editor** is a code highlighting / editing library for compose , it does not make use of web view so it renders fast

-It also supports kotlin multiplatform and supports Android & JVM at the moment , It will be better if you could get it from github packages since I use that and post latest versions there and Jitpack might not support multiplatform The version 2.0.3 is only for Android , Its 3.0.0 and afterwards for multiplatform
+It also supports kotlin multiplatform and supports Android,JVM & Web at the moment , It will be better if you could get it from github packages since I use that and post latest versions there and Jitpack might not support multiplatform The version 2.0.3 is only for Android , Its 3.0.0 and afterwards for multiplatform